 This easy sheet pan shrimp boil is baked in the oven using one sheet pan and aluminum foil.
 All of the potatoes, corn, sausage and shrimp cook together for an easy dinner that’s easy to clean-up.

-Traditional shrimp boil is made in a pot, but this oven method is so much easier to clean-up.
+Traditional shrimp boil is made in a large pot, but this oven method is so much easier to clean-up.
 It’s a complete dinner on one sheet pan with lots of corn, sausage, potatoes and shrimp.

 What I like about this sheet pan shrimp boil is that you can easily make more if you are serving a crowd or you can make it in smaller amounts, too.
 This recipe makes enough for four people, but you can easily double it.